magento/devdocs/src/_includes/upgrade/module.md

 1. Export the contents to your Magento root.

-1. If a cCmposer package exists for the module, run one of the following.
+1. If a Composer package exists for the module, run one of the following.

    Update per module name: